gcho91/currency-exchange/README.md

 1) consumes API data from a foreign currency exchange rate application, and calculates the exchange rate from base currency to target currency

-2) Use above data to draw a line graph with nodes using Cytoscape.js
+2) Use above data to draw a graph with nodes using Cytoscape.js

 In the big picture, the application is organized in the following way:

-- Module
+- **Module**
-- Main Component (app.component.ts, html, spec, css)
+- **Main Component** (app.component.ts, html, spec, css)
-- Cytoscape Component (cytoscape.component.ts, html, spec, css)
+- **Cytoscape Component** (cytoscape.component.ts, html, spec, css)
-- Currency Class (currency.ts)
+- **Currency Class** (currency.ts)

-_Main component_ is responsible for performing the GET request from API, creating dropdown list of all currencies available, initializing all variables to be used throughout the application, and calculating values each time the button is clicked.
+**Main component** is responsible for performing the GET request from API, creating dropdown list of all currencies available, initializing all variables to be used throughout the application, and calculating values each time the button is clicked.

-_Cytoscape Component_ is responsible for performing all logic related to Cytoscape.js, including node generation, getting historical rates info from API, and edge generation.
+**Cytoscape Component** is responsible for performing all logic related to Cytoscape.js, including node generation, getting historical rates info from API, and edge generation.

-_Currency_ class is responsible for structuring the data coming from the exchange rate API, to be used in instances in the main component.
+**Currency class** is responsible for structuring the data coming from the exchange rate API, to be used in instances in the main component.

 Since there are many events happening simultaneously, my priority was to create and name each individual function/method to perform one duty, acting as callback to be used to update other variables to be used in another function.